xsco/libdjinterop/README.md

 State of Support
 ================

-The library is currently in an early alpha stage, and is almost certainly not usable for Production systems just yet.
+The library is currently in an early alpha stage, and not all features are implemented yet.
 It currently supports only the Engine Library format.

 What is supported: